-We’ve talked about this quite many times here at Bitbar Blog, but Appium has been one of the most solid open source test automation frameworks during the few past years.
-And despite of significant changes in Appium iOS, it seems that this framework is going (again) full steam ahead.
+Appium has been one of the most solid open source test automation frameworks during the few past years.
+And despite significant changes in Appium iOS, it seems that this framework is going (again) full steam ahead.

 The latest addition is the Appium Desktop tool that enables users to work with Appium on their desktops and use Inspector for yet better analysis of their app.
 Let’s take a look at how to get Appium Desktop installed and how to work with it.

 Appium Desktop is a great new tool for Appium users that actually makes the use of Appium test automation framework yet easier.
 However, Appium Desktop doesn’t replace any Appium components itself – but it adds great capabilities to work with Appium Server and Appium Inspector to explore your application.
-Furthermore, it also enhances the way how test scripts can be build and we’re pretty sure this will help many of you with the script creation.
+Furthermore, it also enhances the way how test scripts can be built and we’re pretty sure this will help many of you with the script creation.
+Download our Appium ebook to learn best practices, tips & tricks, and more

 Appium Desktop for Mac, Windows and Linux